 You can schedule only one type of action.
 To swap to a different type, select it from the Scheduled global actions drop-down, and resave.
 To turn off scheduled Git commands, select None from the drop-down, and resave.

-Pushing to a Remote Repo
+Pushing Configs to a Remote Repo

 Once you've configured a remote, a Git Push button appears in the Changes overlay.
+You can use this to copy committed configuration changes to your remote.